Define the form layout

 For messaging forms, the sections determine what fields are available to users who are sending the message, and what inputs are available on an associated Create Event step in Flow Designer.

-For flow trigger forms, the properties in the sections become outputs of the Form trigger step in Flow Designer.
+For flow trigger forms, the properties in the sections become outputs of the Incident Initiation trigger step or the Incident Automation trigger step in Flow Designer.
 You can use the outputs in configure steps connected to the trigger.
 The values set, either as defaults or when the form is submitted, are passed into the outputs.

 The sections available and how they impact the form varies depending on the type of form — messaging or flow trigger.